 Dubai retains great lustre and appeal as a foreign direct investment (FDI) location.
-The most recent figures show clearly that the city has strongly cemented its position among the top global destinations for FDI capital.
+The most recent figures clearly show that the city has cemented its position among the top global destinations for FDI capital.

 In 2016, with investors from leading industrial countries such as the US, Canada, the UK and France all demonstrating high levels of confidence in the emirate, Dubai attracted AED 25.5bn (around USD 7bn) of foreign investment, strengthening its reputation as both a trustworthy and stable home for foreign capital and an ideal location for entrepreneurs and new ventures.

 A closer look at the data reveals even more useful information for would-be entrepreneurs: Knowing which sectors are attracting inward investment, and which sectors are generating large numbers of FDI projects, can help business founders better target their own setups, whether they’re sector-specific or downstream.